 |

 An excellent summary of the early reports regarding landfill sites and public health.
+These reports

-These reports would have been available to Newport Council when the Glebelands
+would have been available to Newport Council when the Glebelands landfill school was still a

+proposal.
 Includes references to several research papers.

 | ||||